nooramaj/recruiting/README.md

-you can run it on netfily
+you can run it on netlify